perNyfelt/renjinextensionsdemo/README.md

     ````
            export(meantrim)
     ````
-1. Copy the example pom.xml and change the groupId and artefactId to "com.mydomain" and "meantrim", respectively. your extension/package folder should now look like this:
+1. Copy the example pom.xml and change the groupId and artefactId to match your pom (e.g. "com.mydomain" and "meantrim"), respectively.
+Your extension/package folder should now look like this:

     ````
     pom.xml